 Federal hemp laws legalized all hemp-derivatives, including Delta-8-THC.
 Of course, every state governs hemp differently, and some states aren’t so laid back.
 Is Delta-8-THC legal in Oklahoma?
 And if so, how can you access it?

-Thankfully, Oklahoma has updated their hemp laws to specify the difference between “marijuana” derived THC and THC products derived from hemp.
+Thankfully, Oklahoma has updated its hemp laws to specify the difference between “marijuana” derived THC and THC products derived from hemp.
 Delta-8 is legal in Oklahoma.

 Here’s what you should know about Oklahoma Delta-8 laws before you buy: